Profinite properties of Coxeter groups

 Now, suppose $W_\Gamma$ is an arbitrary Coxeter group.
 By \Cref{cor:Cox_vir_retract_RACG} we see that $W_\Gamma$ has a finite index subgroup $H$ that is a virtual retract of some right-angled Coxeter group $W_\Lambda$.
 Hence, by \cite[Lemma~3.1]{MinasyanZalesskii2016} $H$ is good.
 But goodness is a commensurability invariant \cite[Lemma~3.2]{GrunewaldJaikinZalesskii2008} so we conclude $W_\Gamma$ is good as well. \end{proof}

-\begin{remark} Note that essentially the same argument implies that a graph product or a periagroup, where the defining graph is finite and the vertex groups are good, is good. \end{remark}
+\begin{remark} Note that essentially the same argument implies that a graph product or a periagroup, where the defining graph is finite and the vertex groups are good, is good.
+In particular, Dyer groups are good. \end{remark}